On this page

 • Client-side: Choose client-side sources for the simplest initial instrumentation.

-• Server-side: Choose server-side sources if you want track server-side events and leverage existing user data tracking workflows.
+• Server-side: Choose server-side sources to track server-side events and use existing user data tracking workflows.

-• Hybrid: Choose a hybrid approach that includes both client-side and server-side sources to get the benefits of simpler implementation and ability to track server-side events.
+• Hybrid: Choose a hybrid approach that includes both client-side and server-side sources to combine simpler implementation with server-side event tracking.

 • Third party: Choose these sources if you already have a third-party data layer such as ad networks or marketing automation tools.